anjachan/anjachan/README.md

-- 👋 Hi, I’m @anjachan
+- 👋 Hi, I’m @anjachan also known as Budja on Chromie Craft
-- 👀 I’m interested in FROGS AND KUN
+- 👀 I’m interested in learning new FROGramming languages
-- 🌱 I’m currently learning frogs.... 🥰
+- 🌱 I’m currently learning Azeroth Core
 - 💞️ I’m looking to collaborate on project with frog kun 😍😍😍
-- 📫 How to reach me: contact my frog manager or kun
+- 📫 How to reach me: my discord-> Мрс. Вељковић#9096 or contact my frog manager

 <!---
 anjachan/anjachan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.